Read the affiliate disclosure page to find out how can you help Windows Report effortlessly and without spending any money. Read more

 - Press Win + X and select the Device Manager

 - Right-click your speaker and select Properties

 - Go to the General tab and look under Device status where you will see whether the device is running properly or not

 - Check if you have made the proper connections to the speakers and the audio system.

-- Check the wiring from the speakers to the Windows 8 or Windows 10 device.
+- Check the wiring from the speakers to the Windows 10 device.